frankfredj/MLB_Betting/README.md

 Modeling is done using a routine that computes the rolling averages over the last 30 days, over a selected subset of metrics judged to be relevant.
 The database is updated daily, and betting opportunities are taken from [Loto-Quebec's "Mise-O-Jeu" website](https://miseojeu.espacejeux.com/en/home) .
 Lineups predictions from [Rotowire](https://www.rotowire.com/baseball/daily-lineups.php) are used in conjunction with the database to construct the latest rolling averages, before feeding the data to the model.
 Bets are then made on options with over-evaluated returns.

+Predictions are posted on [the mlbArbitrage subReddit](https://old.reddit.com/r/mlbArbitrage/) before matches start.
+The top frame contains the Cities, LotoQc Returns and Model Returns arranged in {Home, Visitor} order.
+The second frame containes the names of the teams that were betted on, the differences in returns and the number of batters that weren't found in the database.
+(Players are only evaluated with respect to their performance whilst playing for their current team, which means the player's stats will be unavaible after a trade has occured, up until he plays at least once for his new team.)

 Implementation started on 2020-08-30, and the most recent performance are:

 ![](https://i.imgur.com/5Q2Z9cP.png)